 Louisville Kentucky Foreclosures and Your Options

-You have to decide to save the home or allow it to go back to one of several methods.
+You must decide to save the home or allow it to go back using one of several methods.
 The method you choose may allow you to avoid the tax liability or debt for the deficiency.
 Some foreclosure defenses are more profitable than others.
 Some foreclosure defenses include suing the bank or suing the debt collector back.
 The law firm for the bank or the lender rarely explains your best options or legal issues to you.
 They want you to profit them.

 If you wish to save the home, you have options.
 The options are to file an answer to the foreclosure proceeding, attempt a mortgage modification, or submit a Chapter 13 bankruptcy and catch up on the payments.
 Even if you wish to sell the home, filing bankruptcy or an answer and discovery often gives you time to sell the property or find another home.
 Our law office does just that.

 If you want to let the home go back, you might need to delay the foreclosure proceeding to short sale the house or find another home.
 Filing an answer or bankruptcy will typically give you the time you need to find other housing and avoid tax and deficiency problems.
 You will find that many people offer solutions to difficult decisions for your foreclosure problem.
 However, most of those “experts” are only looking to make a profit from their answer to your foreclosure problem.

 Additionally, many solutions are scams from people who claim to be experts.
 A person who was just released from prison can buy a badge from some agency and claim to be an expert.
 But they don’t earn the knowledge by doing thousands of cases as a foreclosure attorney does.
 Many scam artists claim to be an expert at saving homes from foreclosure.
 These experts are often set up for the sole purpose of stealing from homeowners.
 They often make promises to get a short sale or mortgage modification, but usually, they simply take your money.